hjiang/trojan-ansible/README.md

 ### Initial setup

-Install recent versions of Python3, and then install Ansible:
+Install a recent version of Python 3, and then install Ansible:

 ```
 pip install ansible